shahprog/custom_commands_docs/docs/README.md

 `Example` \*\*prefix +
 > The server prefix will be `+`

+If you want different prefix for bot and different for custom command that you made.
+You can do that.\
+`Syntax` \*\*ccprefix <new_prefix>\

+By doing this custom commands will only work with the new prefix but bot commands will work with old prefix.
+If you dont want this you can reset.\
+`Syntax` \*\*ccprefix reset

 ## Cool feature
 NoPrefix™️
 `**noprefix toggle` Toggles NoPrefix feature on/off